olaoluwa-98/codechauffeur.com/content/articles/how-to-add-custom-validation-rules-to-adonis-validator.md

 const { validate } = use('Validator')
 ```

-We'll add a new route to receive the character:
+We'll add a new route to receive the character in `start/routes.js`:

 ```js
 Route.post("/", "CharacterController.checkCharacter");
 ```

-Create the `checkCharacter` method to handle the request:
+Create the `checkCharacter` method in `CharacterController` to handle the request:

 ```js
 async checkCharacter({ request, view }) {